 - 2 cups (12 ounces) semisweet chocolate chips

 - 3/4 cup dried cranberries, divided

-- 3. Cut through with a knife to swirl.
-Sprinkle with remaining pistachios and cranberries.
-Chill until firm.
-Break into pieces.
+- 3. Cut or break into pieces.
 Store in an airtight container in the refrigerator.
 Yield: about 1 pound.

 Reviews for Pistachio Cranberry Bark

 "I wished I would have been able to give it 20 stars!
 An absolute must for your Holiday tray.
 Very easy, elegant and yummy!
 Followed the recipe exactly, although forgot to mix the pistachio's & dried cranberries into melted chocolate.
 However, remembered while I was spreading the melted chocolate on to the wax paper lined cookie sheet, so I just sprinkled on and with a back of a spatula pressed them into the melted chocolate.
 And followed the recipe as stated.Susan, thank you for sharing your love of baking with us all!"

 "This was excellent!
 Made this for gifts and it got rave reviews.
 I used Ghirardelli 60% cocoa chips because I like a darker chocolate!"